paulhhowells/unit/README.md

 1. It makes nesting grid units trickier.
 Nesting often requires a '.row' class to undo the effects of the padding.
 This can be particularly tricky if backend code that is dynamically generating mark-up is thus required to figure out if it needs to insert a .row type class.
 2. It can make fluid width CSS trickier, requiring approaches such as css box-sizing (http://caniuse.com/#search=box-sizing).
-3. Can get funky when aligning modules with display: inline-block
+3. Can get funky (in a bad way) when aligning modules with display: inline-block

 Defenders of coupled solutions might be tempted to criticise Unit for adding an extra div (or other element) with the .u-inner class in order to add gutter spacing between columns.
-In practice however (not least within Drupal) the items (often Modules to use SMACSS terminology) placed within columns almost always contain at least one Div (or appropriate HTML 5 element) to wrap their contents with module classes.
-One may simply add .u-inner to the existing classes on this wrapping Div, and need not add a any extra mark-up.
-Within in Drupal 7 there is one possible exception to this, a very stripped down theme might not wrap a Node’s content, so should this be the case then you may have to suffer a single extra div in order to use Unit.
+In practice however (not least within Drupal) the items (often 'Modules' to use SMACSS terminology) placed within columns almost always contain at least one Div (or appropriate HTML 5 element) to wrap their contents with module classes.
+One may simply add .u-inner to the existing classes on this wrapping Div, and need not add any extra mark-up.
+Within in Drupal 7 there is one possible exception to this, a very stripped down theme might not wrap a Node’s content (i.e. node.tpl), so in this one instance you may have to suffer a single extra div in order to use Unit.

 ### How to use this Github project
 1. open generator/generator.html within a browser